Can Autism be Cured or Can a Child “Lose” an Autism Diagnosis?

 Note: I may earn money or products from the companies, products, or links mentioned in this post.

-I was talking with a friend the other day and since I have two kids with autism, she asked me this question:
+I talked to a friend the other day and since I have two kids with autism, she asked me this question: “Can Autism be cured?

 You’re much more familiar with autism than I am so please tell me if I’m totally wrong, but I’ve got a friend telling me how you can basically cure autism with early intervention services.
 I don’t agree, but wanted to know if this was true?”

 If you google, “Can Autism be Cured?” many different articles come up.
-There are stories about parents who claim to have cured their child’s autism and there are articles about what autism is and how it can’t be cured.
+There are stories about parents who claim they cured their child’s autism and there are articles about what autism is and how it can’t be cured.
 So which is it?

 I firmly believe that autism cannot ever be cured.
 There is no cure.
 While I’m sure there are many people out there who believe it can be cured, it has never been proven.